ljwagerfield/multiverse/docs/0.0/Backlog.md

-# Add validation to aggregate roots
+# Add validation to aggregate roots [WIP]

-# Add unit tests
+# Add unit tests [WIP]

+# Refactor the application of events to overcome cyclomatic complexity

 # Plan how deployment will work
 - Consider behavioral and structural changes, both internal and external (i.e. schema changes, tech changes, etc.)